 Bringing your flat files online is a breeze in Dropbase.
 Check out this short video showing how:

-If this csv file comes at you regularly (e.g. daily, weekly, monthly), then you can just drag and drop it again to append the new data with the help of Dropbase pipelines.
+If this CSV file comes at you regularly (e.g. daily, weekly, monthly), then you can just drag and drop it again to append the new data with the Dropbase data tables.

 Manually editing the data cleaning like this takes time away from more impactful things: generating insights, getting more customers, taking time to smell the roses, etc.